Voting begins for Rajinder Nagar bypoll in Delhi | Politics

 Chadha was the MLA from the Rajinder Nagar Assembly seat.

-Counting of votes will take place on June 26, and poll authorities here are hopeful that that turnout in this bypoll will exceed the voting percentage recorded in the 2020 election.
+Meanwhile, Delhi Chief Minister Arvind Kejriwal appealed to the people to vote for the future of their children and development of the region. ''People are voting in the bypoll to Rajinder Nagar in Delhi and Punjab's Sangrur seats today.
+I appeal to the people of both the areas to vote for the future of their children and for development of the region,'' he tweeted in Hindi.
+Counting of votes will take place on June 26, and poll authorities here are hopeful that the turnout in this bypoll will exceed the voting percentage recorded in the 2020 election.

 In the 2020 polls, the voter turnout in Rajinder Nagar was 58.27 per cent -- 58.09 per cent male voters and 58.5 per cent female voters.